Gaussian Error Linear Units (GELUs): GELU Experiments

 \subsection{MNIST Classification}

-Let us verify that this nonlinearity competes with previous activation functions.
+Let us verify that this nonlinearity competes with previous activation functions by replicating an experiment from \citet{elu}.
 To this end, we train a fully connected neural network with GELUs ($\mu = 0, \sigma = 1$), ReLUs, and ELUs ($\alpha = 1$).
-Each 7-layer, 128 neuron wide neural network is trained for 50 epochs with a batch size of 128.
-We use the Adam optimizer and its suggested learning rate of $0.001$ \cite{adam}.
-The weights are uniformly initialized on the unit hypersphere, as this has positive impact on each nonlinearity's performance \cite{hendrycks, weights, init2}.
-Last, note that we perform this task with no dropout and a dropout rate of $0.5$.
-Figure~\ref{fig:mnist1} shows that the GELU tends to have the lowest median training log loss under both dropout rates.
+Each 8-layer, 128 neuron wide neural network is trained for 50 epochs with a batch size of 128.
+This experiment differs from those of Clevert et al.~in that we use the Adam optimizer \citep{adam} rather than stochastic gradient descent without momentum, and we also show how well nonlinearities cope with dropout.
+Weights are initialized with unit norm rows, as this has positive impact on each nonlinearity's performance~\citep{hendrycks, weights, init2}.
+Note that we tune over the learning rates $\{10^{-3},10^{-4},10^{-5}\}$ with 5k validation examples from the training set and take the median results for five runs.
+Using these classifiers, we demonstrate in Figure \ref{fig:robustness} that classifiers using a GELU can be more robust to noised inputs.
+Figure~\ref{fig:mnist1} shows that the GELU tends to have the lowest median training log loss with and without dropout.
 Consequently, although the GELU is inspired by a different stochastic process, it comports well with dropout.